apache/spark/docs/apache-airflow/upgrading-to-2.rst

 Step 1: Upgrade to Python 3
 '''''''''''''''''''''''''''

 Airflow 1.10 will be the last release series to support Python 2.
-Airflow 2.0.0 will require Python 3.6+.
+Airflow 2.0.0 will require Python 3.6+ and at this point in time has been tested with Python versions 3.6, 3.7, and 3.8, but does not yet support Python 3.9.

 If you have a specific task that still requires Python 2 then you can use the :class:`~airflow.operators.python.PythonVirtualenvOperator` or the ``KubernetesPodOperator`` for this.